Assessment Process Reflection Template

 Instructor Note: How to Use this Template

 This template is intended as a flexible resource to help students reflect on their assessment process and the use of various supports, including – but not limited to – generative AI tools.
 Please adapt or personalize the sections to best fit your course context, assessment goals, and class size.
 You may use this template as a standalone Word document, integrate it into Quercus, MS Forms, or other platforms, or modify it for your preferred submission format.
-The goal is to make students’ learning processes visible in a meaningful way.

-Part 1: Attribution Overview
+Part 2: Resource Attribution

-- What tool/resource/person did you use or consult?
+- What tool/resource/person did you use?

-- What was their/its specific contribution?
+- What was their specific contribution?

 Example:

-Part 2: Resource Use Reflection
+Part 3: Resource Use Reflection

-- AI prompt logs
+- AI prompt logs with dates and responses

-- Drafts with tracked changes
+- Draft versions with tracked changes or revision history

 - List of works cited